aws-samples/serverless-patterns/sfn-comprehend-terraform/README.md

 ## How it works

-* Start the Express Workflow using the `start-sync-execution` api command with a "message" string in English for sentiment analysis in the input payload.
+* Start the Standard Workflow using the `start-execution` api command with a "message" string in English for sentiment analysis in the input payload.
 * The Express Workflow invokes Amazon Comprehend.
 * Amazon Comprehend returns the sentiment of the input text.
 * If the integration works fine, the sentiment analysis outcome is returned in Step Function execution results within a `output` object